 Orlando Bloom and Evangeline Lilly are not the only new faces in this film, Luke Evans plays Bard the Bowman fantastically, Lee Pace hams it up slightly as elf King Thranduil, Stephen Fry doesn’t get quite enough screen time as Master of Laketown, John Bell plays Bain, son of bard confidently and Mikael Persbrandt is brilliant as Beorn but only gets a small role (we’ll presumably see more of him in the third part).
 The acting in the film is largely very good, but the real standouts for me were Ian McKellen as Gandalf, Richard Armitage as Thorin and Martin Freeman as Bilbo – each reprising their roles wonderfully.

-However, a few of the more minor characters are not acted all that well and slightly dampen the scenes they are in: Bard’s daughters in particular carry a certain irritating aura with them.
-As these characters are very minor, they do not spoil the film as a whole, but I do wish Bard’s daughters got less time on screen than the two minutes or so that they did.
+However, a few of the more minor characters are not acted all that well and dampen the scenes they are in: Bard’s daughters in particular carry a certain irritating aura with them.
+As these characters are very minor and do not spoil the film as a whole, but I do wish Bard’s daughters got a lot less time on screen than they did.

 Characters seem to prove still a sticking point in this film as there are just too many to remember, but this is not really a problem of the film, no, Peter Jackson and his team did a great job at getting Kili more developed – it is a problem of the source material.
 The Hobbit focuses on the twelve dwarves, Bilbo and Gandalf (as well as Smaug and Bard), but to be honest the dwarves never really do much other than Thorin, the films do as good a job as they can with the source material and have made the dwarves do more than they did in the book, only a good thing.

-CGI was another point of contention in the first film, again, I had no real problem with it but in the Desolation of Smaug there are a few more Orcs in traditional makeup and conventional effects.
-The effects though, by gar they’re pretty.
+CGI was another point of contention in the first film, but in the Desolation of Smaug there are a few more Orcs in traditional makeup and conventional effects.
+The CGI can be pretty.
 The Desolation of Smaug is a nice looking film that demands to be seen in 3D, everything comes to life beautifully in 3D in The Hobbit and in fact it may be the best use of the 3D effect I have seen in a film.

 48 fps, you should know where you stand by now in terms of that but as seeing it for the first time I can safely say that you do not need to see the film in the higher frame-rate, other than maybe for Smaug who looks even better in 48 fps.